 The world might’ve just got a bit more darker today as comedy legend Don Rickles has passed at the age of 90.
 He died from kidney failure in his Los Angeles home with his wife Barbara by his side.
-Fly those flags at half mast folks because a true comedy legend has passed on this year.
+Fly those flags at half mast folks because a true comedy legend has passed on.
 Yes, he was 90 years old, but damn if this one doesn’t just sting a bit too much.

 Mr. Warmth himself was one of the greatest